flutter/flutter/CONTRIBUTING.md

 Working with flutter tools
 --------------------------

-The flutter shell tools itself is built when you run `flutter` for the first time and each time you run `flutter upgrade`.
-If you want to alter and re-test the shell tool's behavior itself, delete `bin/cache/flutter_tools.*` so that the shell tool will be rebuilt from Dart sources in `packages/flutter_tools` the next time you run `flutter`.
+The flutter tools itself is built when you run `flutter` for the first time and each time you run `flutter upgrade`.
+If you want to alter and re-test the tool's behavior itself, locally commit your tool changes in git and the tool will be rebuilt from Dart sources in `packages/flutter_tools` the next time you run `flutter`.

-flutter_tools' tests run inside the dart command line VM rather than recursively in the flutter shell.
+flutter_tools' tests run inside the Dart command line VM rather than in the flutter shell.
 To run the test:

 * `cd packages/flutter_tools`
 * `dart test/all.dart`

-The pre-built shell tool runs with the observatory (thus debugging) off by default.
+The pre-built flutter tool doesn't run with the observatory on by default.
-To enable the observatory on the shell tool, uncomment the `FLUTTER_TOOL_ARGS` line in the `bin/flutter` shell script.
+To enable the observatory on the tool, uncomment the `FLUTTER_TOOL_ARGS` line in the `bin/flutter` shell script.

 Contributing code